DPDK/dpdk/doc/guides/prog_guide/timer_lib.rst

 On 64-bit platforms, this value can be checked without the need to take a lock on the overall structure.
-(Since expiry times are maintained as 64-bit values, a check on the value cannot be done on 32-bit platforms without using either a compare-and-swap (CAS) instruction or using a lock, so this additional check is skipped in favour of checking as normal once the lock has been taken.)
+(Since expiry times are maintained as 64-bit values, a check on the value cannot be done on 32-bit platforms without using either a compare-and-swap (CAS) instruction or using a lock, so this additional check is skipped in favor of checking as normal once the lock has been taken.)
 On both 64-bit and 32-bit platforms,
 a call to rte_timer_manage() returns without taking a lock in the case where the timer list for the calling core is empty.